On the pointwise existence of Cauchy $\rm{P.V.}$ integrals: Supplementary Material

 \end{Definition}

 Moduli of continuity such as $\omega_f$ find themselves at an intersection of many classical and fundamental areas of analysis.
-For $\alpha\in (0,1]$, a function $f$ is $\alpha$-Hölder continuous if and only if there exists a constant $M >0$ such that $\omega_f(t) \le M t^{\alpha}$ for all $t \ge 0$.
-Further generalizations yield conditions on $L^p$ functions being weakly differentiable i.e. belonging to $W^{1,p}$ again based upon the behavior of a modulus of continuity; see Theorem 3 in \textsection 5.8 \cite{Ev}.
-The small $t$ behavior of $\omega_f$ can be used to study convergence of Fourier series; see \cite{Zy} Vol I, Chapter 2 \textsection 3.

-\begin{Remark} Throughout the paper we work on the metric space defined by the smooth curve $\mathcal{C}$ equipped with the Euclidean metric inherited from $\CC$.
+For $\alpha\in (0,1]$, a function $f$ is $\alpha$-Hölder continuous if and only if there exists a constant $M >0$ such that $\omega_f(t) \le M t^{\alpha}$ for all $t \ge 0$. \begin{Remark} Throughout the section we work on the metric space defined by the smooth curve $\mathcal{C}$ equipped with the Euclidean metric inherited from $\CC$.
 While in the class of smooth curves the arc-length metric can be equivalently used, and the results would be {\em mutatis-mutandis} the same, this choice simplifies the notation.

 \end{Remark}